AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 _Relates to_: Open Communication

-**Q**: How are disagreements solved - both technical disagreements and other kinds?
+**Q**: How are disagreements solved - both technical disputes and other kinds?
 What happens when personalities clash?

 _Relates to_: Open Communication